leosoftleo/To-Do-List/README.md

  pip list
  ```

- For the database, use the following SQL to create the table
+ For the database, use the following SQL statement to create the table
  ```SQL
  # The table containing username and password
  CREATE TABLE login (